HeadlessDull/RecRoom-Avatar-Archive/README.md

 # The Archive itself

-A large collection of images, textures, and FBX files covering most avatar items used in-game.
+A large collection of images, textures, and FBX files covering most avatar items and Props used in-game.

 > ⚠️ Does not include UGC community items or known collab items
 >